python/typing/docs/spec/concepts.rst

 Type-annotated Python allows opting in to static type checking at a fine level of granularity, so that some type errors can be caught statically, without running the program.
-Variables, parameters, and returns can optionally be given a static type annotation.
+Variables, parameters, and returns can optionally be given static type annotations.
 Even within the type of a single data structure, static type checking is optional and granular.
 For example, a dictionary can be annotated to enable static checking of the key type but only have dynamic runtime checking of the value type.

 A **gradual** type system is one in which a special "unknown" or "dynamic" type is used to describe names or expressions whose types are not known statically.
 In Python, this type is spelled :ref:`Any`.
-Because :ref:`Any` indicates a statically unknown type, the static type checker can't check type correctness of operations on expressions typed as :ref:`Any`.
+Because :ref:`!Any` indicates a statically unknown type, the static type checker can't check type correctness of operations on expressions typed as :ref:`!Any`.
 These operations are still dynamically checked, via the Python runtime's usual dynamic checking.

 The Python type system also uses ``...`` within :ref:`Callable` types and